Let us start OAF work with the creation of First Sample Page.

 Note that for R12 version no need to create BC4J separately it will be created automatically by JDeveloper.
 Let us develop our first-page step wise.

 Step 1: Open JDeveloper, after opening we will find Application Navigator if not then select it from View -> Application Navigator ( ctrl + shift + A ).
 Right click on Applications and then select New OA Workspace…, the same scenario is shown in the below figure:

 After giving File Name click on the OK button.
-After clicking on OK button button we can see Welcome window to Oracle Applications Project Wizard.
+After clicking on OK button we can see a Welcome window to Oracle Applications Project Wizard.

 Click Next > and then Finish.